Kah5/TreeRings/README.md

 # Contents:

 ### R/manuscript_code:
-Contains R code to run jags bayesian models of tree ring growth  and bayesian models of water use efficiency and delta 13C.
+Contains R code to run jags bayesian models of tree ring growth  and bayesian models of water use efficiency and &delta;<sup>13</sup>C .
 Analysis covers 9 sites across the upper midwest US, spanning the savanna-forest boundary.

 #### Code used to run bayesian models and generate figures in the manuscript
 - Cleaning of rwl names, back-calculating tree diameter, and some prelimnary analysis occurs in **clean_rwl_names.R**